magento/knowledge-base/src/how-to/general/mbi-reauthenticating-integrations.md

 ---
-title: MBI: Reauthenticating integrations
+title: "MBI: Reauthenticating integrations"
-labels: API,MBI,Magento Business Intelligence,analysis,authentication,data,database,how to,integrations,third-party extensions
+labels: "API,MBI,Magento Business Intelligence,analysis,authentication,data,database,how to,integrations,third-party extensions"
 ---

 This article provides solutions for re-authorizing an integration to grant Magento BI the required privileges to pull data from a third-party service.
 Re-authorization is required when these privileges are revoked.